kailanwyatt/wp-performance-tester/README.md

 ## Installation

 1. Download the `wp-performance-tester` folder.
-2. Upload the `wp-performance-tester` folder to your `mu-plugins` directory in the `wp-content` directory.
+2. Upload the `wp-performance-tester.php` file to your `mu-plugins` directory in the `wp-content` directory.
-3. Activate the plugin through the 'Must Use Plugins' menu in WordPress.

 ## Usage